InjectionSoftwareandSecurityLLC/lupo/README.md

 - [x] Implement optional encryption flag for TCP
 - [x] wolfpack chat

-v1.0.4 Bug Fixes:
+v1.0.5.1 Bug Fixes:
-- [X] Fixed PSK global variable assignment bug found during feature development.
-The bug caused an issue where if a user previously set a PSK and made a management change, then a random PSK and would be set while printing a message saying it had not been changed.
+- [X] Fixed bug in Lupo Client that prevented certain data from being returned from command execution due to backslashes and newlines not being properly escaped
+- [X] Fixed bug in Wolfpack server that caused the new `updatedinterval` command to not broadcast correctly from the client to implants due to an improper command string

 Road Map: